Block Image

 What is Spring Cloud Stream

-Spring Cloud Stream is a Spring module that merges Spring Integration (which implements integration patterns) with Spring Boot.
+Spring Cloud Stream is a module of the Spring framework that integrates the capabilities of Spring Integration (focused on implementing integration patterns) with the simplicity and configurability of Spring Boot.

-The goal of this module is to allow the developer to focus solely on the business logic of event-driven applications, without worrying about the code to handle different types of message systems.
+The primary goal of this module is to enable developers to concentrate solely on the business logic of event-driven applications, abstracting away the complexity of managing code specific to various messaging systems.

 Components of Spring Cloud Stream